ufko-org/rebel/docs/reference.md

-letex is useful for generating code where constants or parameters must be substituted into an expression or a lambda at definition time rather than at runtime.
+letex is useful for generating code where constants or parameters must be substituted into an expression or a fn at definition time rather than at runtime.
 This is a compile-time–style macro substitution, not dynamic binding.